1. WE COME TO YOUR SCHOOL!

 2. YOUR SCHOOL COMES TO US

-3. MFT PERFORMERS CAN PERFORM for either 1. or 2. above – the roles and showcase the scenes with some student involvement [ask us in the Message section of the form below]
+MFT PERFORMERS CAN PERFORM for either 1. or 2. above – the roles and showcase in alternation in English then French all 10 scenes.

 It involves vocal and physical theatre and language techniques – adapts to the year levels, excites even the most reserved participants to compete for a role and all have the chance to read and imaginatively contribute